PnS2018/pns2018.github.com/session_02.md

 ## Logistic Regression

 In this section, we discuss the solution to another Supervised Learning task - _Binary Classification_.
-Instead of predicting continuous values (e.g., how many pairs of shoes you have), we will wish to decide whether the input feature $$\mathbf{x}$$ belongs to some category.
-And in the case of Binary Classification, we have only two classes (e.g., to be or not to be, shoe or skirt).
-And _Logistic Regression_ is a simple learning algorithm that solves this kind of tasks.
+Instead of predicting continuous values (e.g., how many pairs of shoes you have), we wish to decide whether the input feature $$\mathbf{x}$$ belongs to some category.
+In the case of Binary Classification, we have only two classes (e.g., to be or not to be, shoe or skirt).  _Logistic Regression_ is a simple learning algorithm that solves this kind of tasks.

 __Remark__: Commonly, we call a learning algorithm that solves binary classification a _Binary Classifier_.

 Suppose our input feature $$\mathbf{x}$$ is a $$n$$-dimensional vector and the output class label $$y\in\{0, 1\}$$ (0 and 1 are abstract labels, we can associate meanings for these labels, such as 0 is shoe and 1 is skirt).
-The Logistic Regression constructs a hypothesis function that assign the probability that $$\mathbf{x}$$ belongs to the class $$y=1$$.
+The Logistic Regression constructs a hypothesis function that assigns the probability that $$\mathbf{x}$$ belongs to the class $$y=1$$.
 Specifically, the Logistic Regression uses the "logistic function".
-The hypothesis function is then as follows:
+The hypothesis function is then described as follows:

 $$
 \sigma(\mathbf{x}; \theta) = \frac{1}{1+\exp(-(\mathbf{w}^{\top}\mathbf{x}+b))}